 "My name is Jeff Knox.
 Please let me know if my speech is not clear.

 I now have double vision where the 2nd image moves in relation to the 1st depending on where I'm looking.
 So if I keep my eyes on something but move my head, the 2nd image moves.
-It took me MONTHS to learn to
+It took me MONTHS to learn to walk with that as an obstacle.
+And there's no single spot where the two images could ever overlap correctly since the second one is slanted about 30 degrees.

 My reflexes are slower now.
 I've only seen this demonstrated when I was going to the driving rehabilitation center and they have a machine to test that, but it's obvious to everyone else.